End-to-End Build Lifecycle¶

 docs/architecture/frontend/ui-system/generated-frontend-surface-contract.md- defines persistent frontend surface contracts and realization boundaries

-database-intent-and-revision-contract.md- defines canonical database intent, staged database artifacts, and revision-time migration rules
+data-contract-and-revision-contract.md- defines canonical data contract, staged database artifacts, and revision-time migration rules

 - external hosted product workspace docs (outside this repo)